-In 2011, several community centres came together to discuss the possibility of working in a more collaborative and dynamic way which led to the formation of the Sandwell Community Hubs with the vision of harnessing the power of people, community groups and the faith sector organisations in the sustainable regeneration of the Borough of Sandwell.
+In 2011, several community centres came together to discuss the possibility of working in a more collaborative and dynamic way which led to the formation of the Sandwell Community Hubs with the vision to see communities in Sandwell mobilised, become resilient and thrive through the development of community assets.

-Effectively manage and develop Cradley Heath Community Centre and Hurst Road Community Centre into thriving community hubs providing high quality Community Development Services.
+a) Support Cradley Heath Community Centre and Hurst Road Community Centre to become sustainable community hubs.

 Sandwell Vision 2030: The Sandwell Community Hubs is committed to supporting the Sandwell Council Vision 2030 agenda, a set of ambitions for the borough to work towards over the next 13 years.
 The Sandwell Council hopes that focusing on these areas will boost business, create a skilled workforce geared up to respond to economic changes, foster major new employment sites and address issues that really matter in people’s lives and their wider community.